danielsociu/tanky-car-racing/README.md

 # Tanky Car Racing

-A simulation game which has cars tuned with small rockect launchers on top of the hoodie which recharge by picking special ammo from the racing track.

 Tanky Car Racing este un joc de simularea in mod realist a unei curse de masini.
 Acestea sunt dotate cu un tun ce lanseaza proiectile care, daca nimeresc adversarul, il incetinesc si il destabilizeaza.
 Jocul a fost realizat in totalitate in Unreal Engine 4.

 # Controls